mireiagalindo/Data-Science-Portfolio/README.md

 Organized by complexity, from simple to complex:

-### 1. Used BMW Car Sales: EDA (Exploratory Data Analysis), Data Preparation and Price Prediction.
+### 1. Used BMW Car Sales

 **Description:**
-This project focuses on the data preprocessing, exploratory data analysis (EDA), and prediction model development for used BMW car sales.
-The objective is to clean and transform the dataset by handling missing values, removing outliers, and performing feature engineering.
-Key steps include categorizing variables, managing numerical and categorical data, and preparing the dataset for predictive modeling.
-EDA explores relationships between features, visualizing price distributions, correlations, and the impact of different factors on the car prices.
-The project prepares the dataset to build a model that predicts BMW car prices effectively.
+This project involves preprocessing and analyzing a used BMW car sales dataset to predict car prices.
+It includes handling missing values, removing outliers, feature engineering, and exploring data relationships through EDA.
+The goal is to prepare the data for an effective price prediction model.

 **Skills:**
 Data Preprocessing, Exploratory Data Analysis (EDA), Feature Engineering, Outlier Detection, Data Cleaning and Transformation, Data Visualization, Machine Learning Model Preparation, Statistical Analysis.